skn054/NeogCamp-mark7/README.md

-## neoG-markSix-bananaTransalation
+## neoG-markSix-DogeTranslation
-Creating a application where we taking input and translating it to minion languague.
+Creating a application where we taking input and translating it to doge languague.

 ## Technology Used:
 * HTML